danadria/danadria.github.io/_pages/about.md

 ---

 I am a rising statistician and data scientist in the final year of [MSc Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics/master-msbbss){:target="_blank" rel="noopener"} at [Utrecht University](https://uu.nl/en){:target="_blank" rel="noopener"}.
+To me, there is nothing more exciting than discovering how the world works.
+My primary project is the development of a new feature attribution technique for BERT which can be used to explain which words, phrases and sentences are driving the prediction.
 I am always curious and in awe about something.
-To me, there is nothing more exciting than discovering how the world works.
-That is why I love learning and doing research.
+This is reflected in my side projects which I greatly enjoy:
+- Collaborating on an article about best practices in latent class analysis using free open source software
+- Collaborating on a meta-analysis about the use of active learning for systematic reviews
+- Collaborating on the implementation of novel feature selection techniques for the R package `mice`

 Interests:
 ======